-Lashing of vehicles should always comply with local regulations/laws.
-It is recommended to follow manufacturers' guidelines for lashing.

-- All transported vehicles must be secured with wheel chocks. - As a general rule, four wheel chocks per vehicle should be used. - Wheel chocks are to be placed both behind and in front of two wheels on the same axle.
-The axle to be secured by wheel chocks is the one on which the handbrake and/or gear is applied. - For vehicles placed over short or permanent couplings, the above rule must absolutely be respected.
-Under no circumstances can a vehicle placed over a coupling be secured with wheel chocks on the two axles! - On some routes and in some countries (but only for domestic transport), vehicles can be fixed with two chocks on one wheel or a double chock, protecting the wheel from the front and from the back, on one wheel.
+- Lashing of vehicles should always comply with local regulations/laws.
+It is recommended to follow manufacturers' guidelines for lashing. - All transported vehicles must be secured with wheel chocks. - \circ $\;$ As a general rule, four wheel chocks per vehicle should be used. - \circ $\;$ Wheel chocks are to be placed both behind and in front of two wheels on the same axle. - The axle to be secured by wheel chocks is the one on which the handbrake and/or gear is applied. - For vehicles placed over short or permanent couplings, the above rule must absolutely be respected.
+If a vehicle is placed over a coupling then chocks may only be used on an axles or axles on one side of the coupling and never on both sides. - On some routes and in some countries (but only for domestic transport), vehicles can be fixed with two chocks on one wheel or a double chock, protecting the wheel from the front and from the back, on one wheel.
 It must not be forgotten that this rule is an exception.
 Before applying it, it has to be checked whether the lashing codes on the selected route allow for such a solution. - The wheel chocks are to be placed and removed carefully in order not to damage the tyre.
 If a lever is used to remove the chock, it must be properly protected. - A gap in accordance with the technical requirements for the chock type used must be left between the chock and the tyre. - The chock must never touch any other part of the vehicle than the tyre.